gobeyondidentity/developer-docs/guides/integrate-nextauth.md

 <Arcade clip={Clip.CreateApplication} />

 Now that we have created our application, we are ready to update our values.
+Store these values in your Next application's environment variables to use with the Beyond Identity provider.

 1. For `BeyondIdentity` _clientId_, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client ID
 1. For `BeyondIdentity` _clientSecret_, copy and paste the value from Applications -> Your New Application -> External Protocol -> Client Secret